-19. Warrants to subscribe for Ordinary Shares
+18. Warrants to subscribe for Ordinary Shares

-In connection with the placing of shares in February 2019, 72,297,728 warrants to subscribe for shares in the Company were issued (one for each share placed) at a price of 2.2p per share with a life to expiry of three years.
+In connection with the placing of Ordinary Shares in February 2019, 72,297,728 warrants to subscribe for Ordinary Shares in the Company were issued (one for each share placed) at a price of 2.2p per share with a life to expiry of three years.
+Outstanding unexercised warrants have, since the year end, reached their expiry date and lapsed.

-In connection with the placing of shares in September 2019, 27,777,778 warrants to subscribe for shares in the Company were issued (one for each share placed) at a price of 3.0p per share with a life to expiry of three years.
+In connection with the placing of Ordinary Shares in September 2019, 27,777,778 warrants to subscribe for Ordinary Shares in the Company were issued (one for each share placed) at a price of 3.0p per share with a life to expiry of three years.

-In connection with the placing of shares in April 2020, 24,444,444 warrants to subscribe for shares in the Company were issued (one for each share placed) at a price of 3.25p per share with a life to expiry of two years.
+In connection with the placing of Ordinary Shares in April 2020, 24,444,444 warrants to subscribe for Ordinary Shares in the Company were issued (one for each share placed) at a price of 3.25p per share with a life to expiry of two years.
+Outstanding unexercised warrants have, since the year end, reached their expiry date and lapsed.